konstantintzt/Image-Editor/README.md

 # Image-Editor
 Image Editor is a simple image editor written in Python using PIL for image manipulation.
-For now, it's using a simple terminal UI, but a GUI could come later on.
-Keep in my that the project is not very optimized yet.
+It is using a Tkinter GUI.

+## New!
+A simple Tkinter GUI is now available.
+Please keep in mind that the code is very unstable and errors are likely to happen.

 ## Features
  - Grayscale